 - any symptoms of oral disease

-However, women who are pregnant or believe they may be pregnant should avoid all types of X-rays.
+Pregnancy is an exception to the rule.
+Women who are pregnant or believe they may be pregnant should avoid all types of X-rays.
 Tell your dentist if you believe you are pregnant, because radiation is not considered safe for developing fetuses.

-- palatal: This technique captures all of your teeth in one shot.
+- Palatal: This technique captures all of your teeth in one shot.

-- periapical: This technique focuses on two complete teeth from root to crown.
+- Periapical: This technique focuses on two complete teeth from root to crown.